MSYS, Linux, Unix & Mac OS

-Under unix, Vish is started via a script that is located in the bin/ folder of the Vish directory.
+Under unix/Linux/MSYS, Vish is started via the binary that is located in the bin/arch-XXXX folder of the Vish directory where XXXX is the respectively selected architecture, i.e. platform and compilation options.
 Vish is started by giving the full path to this folder such as

 For convenience, one may either define an allias in the unix shell